The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Statistical properties of Population Resemblance

-In the next proposition, we establish how the maximal non-centrality parameter $ \lambda_{\mathrm{sup}} $ depends on the baseline probabilities $ \bm{p}_0 $ and the partition size $ B $, providing a precise characterization of $ \lambda_{\mathrm{sup}} $ in terms of these parameters.
+In the next proposition, we establish how the maximal non-centrality parameter $ \lambda_{\mathrm{sup}} $ depends on the reference probabilities $ \bm{p}_0 $ and the partition size $ B $, providing a precise characterization of $ \lambda_{\mathrm{sup}} $ in terms of these parameters.

 \begin{proposition} Under a constraint of $\bm{p}\in \mathcal{P}(\delta|\bm{p}_0)$, the maximal non-centrality parameter is

 where $p_{\ast} = \max\limits_{j=1,\ldots,B} p_{0j}$. \end{proposition}